PlayTensor/playtensor.github.io/development.md

 nav_order: 3
 ---

-Welcome to the Official Development Log
+Welcome to the Official News Feed and Development Log

 <ul>
   {% for post in site.posts %}